What is the IRA Charitable Rollover?

 Can an IRA charitable rollover benefit a donor advised fund?

 No, donor advised funds and supporting organizations are not eligible to receive IRA charitable rollover transfers.
 Also, IRA charitable rollover transfers cannot be made to charitable gift annuities, charitable remainder trusts and similar planned giving vehicles.

 What are the tax implications of an IRA charitable rollover gift?

 Because the transfer occurs directly from your IRA to a qualified charity, you don’t have to count the transfer as taxable income for federal tax purposes.
-Important to note is that an IRA charitable rollover transfer can count as your required minimum distribution (RMD) for the year.
+Important to note, if you are 72 years old or older your IRA charitable rollover transfer can count as your required minimum distribution (RMD) for the year.

 Additionally, gifts to qualified permanent endowment funds with the Community Foundation can take advantage of the Endow Iowa 25% state tax credit.
 Click here to learn more about the tax credit.

 How do I initiate an IRA charitable rollover?

 - Contact our development staff at 319-287-9106 or firstname.lastname@example.org.